Cocaine Relapse Warning Signs, Prevention, and Addiction Treatment

 What to Do When You Relapse on Cocaine

-Cocaine relapse is not the end of the line.
 Should a relapse occur, people shouldn’t react as if they’ve been given a green light for unbridled cocaine use.
 Rather, relapse is a stumbling block to longer-term recovery and should signal to the individual that some changes need to be made—renewed engagement with various treatment outlets can get someone immediately back on track.
-Diligent aftercare program participation following cocaine addiction treatment can make a big difference for someone struggling with fears of relapse, and can help that individual create a plan of action for what to do in the event of an actual relapse.
+Diligent aftercare program participation following cocaine addiction treatment can make a big difference for someone struggling with fears of relapse and can help that individual create a plan of action for what to do in the event of an actual relapse.

 - Don’t beat yourself up.
 Practice forgiveness and compassion.

-- Do not engage in all-or-nothing thinking that tells you because you relapsed once you have already failed and might as well keep using.
+- Do not engage in all-or-nothing thinking that tells you that because you relapsed once, you have already failed and might as well keep using.
 Just because you had a relapse does not mean that you have to keep using.

-- Remind yourself of the reasons you quit using in the first place (the negative consequences of your drug use).
+- Remind yourself of the reasons you quit using cocaine the first place (the negative consequences of your drug use).

 - Reach out to a supportive person such as an addiction sponsor, a trusted friend, or a family member.

-- Attend a 12-step meeting or other related support group.
+- Attend a 12-step meeting or another related support group.